-Salmonella In Your Dog Or Cat And How To Avoid It
+Salmonella In Your Dog, Cat Or Other Pet And How To Avoid It

 Ron Hines DVM PhD

 You read a lot about salmonella.
 Its one of the most common contaminants of the food we eat.
 Salmonella were discovered in 1885 by the assistant to the first US-trained veterinarian, Daniel Salmon, the guy in the photo.

 Salmonella infection = salmonellosis

 Salmonella’s favorite place to dwell is in the two lowest portions of the small intestine (the jejunum and the ileum).
 Some strains of salmonella seem more content in one animal species or another.
 But many salmonella do not particularly care in whose intestine they takes up residence.
 It could be you.
 It could be a backyard bird, a mouse, a lizard your dog or your cat.